btcven/locha/documentation/en/draft_modulators.md

 <img src="../pics/wave.svg" alt="drawing" height="300" width="400" align="block"/>

-The example in the figure generating a wave with a cord, it can be appreciate the deformity of the medium in which its represented the energy transport without having to transport the matter itself.
+The example in the figure transverse waves generation on a rope, it can be appreciate the deformity of the medium in which its represented the energy transport without having to transport the matter itself.

 ## 1. Wave characteristics